Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Overview of Derivation

 We now overview the proof of our main result and its full technical formulation.
-These objectives require us to recall definitions from the analysis of metric spaces, which we do now.
+These objectives require us to recall definitions from the analysis of metric spaces, which were not required in the statement of our main result but which are required when overviewing our proof.